-Just like there will always be a player who tries to steal the spotlight, there will always be a player who takes advantage of the “sandbox” nature of D&D, and tries to get away with things that they can’t do in real life.
+Just like there will always be a player who tries to stay in the spotlight, there will always be a player who takes advantage of the “sandbox” nature of D&D, and tries to get away with things that they can’t do in real life.
 Sure, you can try just about anything in D&D…but that doesn’t mean that actions don’t have repercussions!

 Most of us have played with this kind of player before: the charmingly-named “Murder-Hobo” that thinks they can go around threatening NPCs, stealing, and even killing off some poor villager if they don’t cooperate.
 Typically, I am not a DM that likes to let characters get away with this kind of behavior.
-Unless, of course, you are running an Evil Campaign, which can actually be quite fun when all players agree to explore the “bad guys'” perspective!
-Most new players, however, like to play the hero in a story, and villagers typically won’t celebrate someone who just stole their money!
+Unless, of course, you are running an “Evil” Campaign, which can actually be quite fun when all players agree to explore the “bad guys'” perspective!
+Most new players, however, like to play the hero in a story, and villagers typically won’t celebrate someone who just stole their gold!
 So how do you correct this behavior while still allowing characters the freedom to play a character they find interesting?

 First of all, not all characters have to be “good”.
-There are plenty of mischevious rogues and rough-around-the-edges fighters out there who still do good things, but with questionable tactics.
+There are plenty of mischievous rogues and rough-around-the-edges fighters out there who still do good things, but with questionable tactics.
 If you have a player that starts to cross that line (as I did in one of the sessions), you have some options:

 The interaction yielded laughter from the entire party (rogue included), and the bard was able to convince the fairy to take the feather away.
 After that experience, however, the rogue didn’t try to steal from any villagers for the rest of the game.
 The problem was solved through a fun NPC interaction and no one felt as though they were treated unfairly.
 Never be afraid to show that player actions have in-game effects.

 5. Keep the Dice Rolling!